arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_The PowerShell script is running_

-	> **Note:** When writing the command in PowerShell if you press the _TAB_ key after specifying the Template file, the parameters defined in it will be listed.
+	> **Note:** If you press the _TAB_ key after specifying the Template file when writing the command in PowerShell, the parameters defined in it will be listed.

 13. The **administratorLoginPassword** was not specified in the previous command, as this parameter will be prompted to the user.